orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

   only trusted computers can contact Orthanc through its REST API or through the DICOM protocol.

+* Make sure that the :ref:`configuration files <configuration>` containing confidential information or private keys (typically ``RegisteredUsers``) are only readable by the user that runs Orthanc.

 Care must also be taken about some configuration options specific to
 Orthanc: